THE BASICS:

 What has been some of the positive responses to Dottie since beginning an Instagram?
 Why do you continue it?

 The best thing we heard was from a parent with a young child who had dwarfism.
-They were using Dottie’s page to understand their own condition, as they started to realize they were a bit different from other kids.
-Dottie helped made that child feel less alone.
-That really touched me.
+They were using Dottie’s page to understand their own condition as they started to realize they were a bit different from other kids.
+Dottie helped made that child feel less alone according to their mother and that really touched me.
+I felt like Dottie did some good and helped that child.

 We also love knowing that she gives people a little dose of serotonin and makes people feel happy when they aren’t having a good day or going through something difficult.
 She does that for us so it's awesome to be able to share her with others that need it!